erickclasen/TinyMath/README.md

 to 2 decimal places.
 The data is prepared into train.bin and val.bin as a character level model as there are only 18 characters and there are no 'words' to speak of, keep it char level makes sense.

-config dir contains the imported configuration files that set up the correct parameters for the training and inference.
+config dir contains the imported configuration file ( train_tinymath.py ) that set up the correct parameters for the training and inference.

-### Special files
+### Files add for the TinyMath project
 math-sample.py - Beyond the normal code found in the regular nanoGPT are a special sampling file that creates a calcultor that will allow a user prompt which is optional and will output a one line expression as the 'answer'.
 It also contains a timer to measure how long the calculation takes.

 grading-math.py - A file that does simple grading where it posts the correct answer next to the answer 'calculated' by GPT, it uses a file called expressions.txt which is created by piping or copy/pasting the output from sample.py to the file.